amobiz/json-regulator/README.md

 ## API

 ### `regulate(values, promotions, eliminations)`
-For given JSON value object `values`, promote keys in `promotions` array up one level and then eliminate keys in both `promotions` and `eliminations` array.
+For given JSON value object `values`, promote keys in `promotions` array up one level and then eliminate keys in both `promotions` and `eliminations` arrays.
 #### Context
 Don't care.
 #### Parameters